 Chicago, it’s my kind of town.
 Really.
-Since moving here more than 15 years ago, it’s become my home, my favorite city in the world, One of the best places to eat.
-Formerly known as a meat and potatoes town, this Midwestern city has come a very long way and I'm here to share all my picks for the best places to eat in Chicago.
+Since moving here more than 15 years ago, it’s become my home, my favorite city in the world, and One of the best places to eat.
+Formerly known as a meat and potatoes town, this Midwestern city has come a very long way and I’m here to share all my picks for the best places to eat in Chicago.

 Chicago has more than 24 Michelin-starred restaurants and this year is home of the first James Beard Awards (dubbed the “Oscars” of the American culinary scene) ever to be held outside of New York City.